Selection and Role of the Independent Monitor

 - June 16, 2017: Monitor Team Applications posted for public review and comment

-- July 17, 2017: Deadline for Public to submit comment on the Monitor Applications
+- July 17, 2017: Deadline for the Public to submit comments on the Monitor Applications

-- August 7, 2017: Deadline for public to submit written questions to ask Finalist Applicants
+- August 13, 2017: Deadline for the public to submit written questions to ask Finalist Applicants

-- August 16, 2017: Public Meetings (two) in which Finalist Applicants have the opportunity to answer the public’s written questions (locations TBD)
+- August 15 & 16, 2017: Public Meetings (two) in which Finalist Applicants have the opportunity to answer the public’s written questions (Morgan State University and Baltimore City Community College)

-- Week of August 21, 2017: City and BPD together with DOJ recommend one or two Finalists to the Court
+- September 15, 2017: City and BPD together with DOJ make monitor recommendation to the Court*